 Snow Peak Tortue Light

-From camper trailers to swags – there are so many ways to camp, but few would argue that a tent that will stow in any vehicle and store in a small space is a great choice for many.
-Today we take a look at one of the best quality dome tents we’ve seen – the Snow Peak Tortue Light.
+From camper trailers to swags – there are so many ways to camp.
+A quality tent, like the Snow Peak Tortue Light, will stow in any vehicle and store at home in a small space making it a great choice for many.

 With dome tents when it comes to durability the first thing we look at is poles.
 Thin fibreglass or aluminium poles with a lot of flex will often indicate that the tent will move a lot in wind.
 These flexible poles are known to flex, then break in stronger winds.